 For the filling:

-4 cloves garlic, minced (omit for an elimination diet
+- 4 cloves garlic minced (omit for low FODMAP)

-1 medium yellow onion, chopped fine (omit for an elimination diet)
+- 1 medium yellow onion chopped fine (omit for low FODMAP)

-2 Tb Arrowroot (Bob’s Red Mill) or tapioca flour
+- 2 tablespoons Arrowroot Bob's Red Mill or tapioca flour

-2 tbsp white balsamic vinegar or apple cider vinegar
+- 2 tablespoons white balsamic vinegar or apple cider vinegar